ninjaboy/book-exploring-async-basics/src/8_1_the_main_loop.md

     // ===== EVENT LOOP =====
     while self.pending_events > 0 {
         ticks += 1;
-        // NOT PART OF LOOP, JUST FOR US TO SEE WHAT TICK IS EXCECUTING print(format!("===== TICK {} =====", ticks));
+        // NOT PART OF LOOP, JUST FOR US TO SEE WHAT TICK IS EXECUTING print(format!("===== TICK {} =====", ticks));

         // ===== 2.
 TIMERS =====